 Today, Alberobello is a popular tourist destination with numerous attractions, including fantastic restaurants offering local specialties such as focaccia di Altamura and orecchiette pasta.

-FAQs about Alberobello Italy
+FAQs about Alberobello Italy.

 Q. Is Alberobello worth a visit?

-A. Absolutely!
-Alberobello is a must-see destination in southern Italy, and it’s a great place to visit for its unique architecture, delicious food, and friendly locals.
-The trulli homes are especially impressive, with their conical shape and white limestone walls.
 You can tour the town and admire the trulli from close up or take an aerial view atop one of the hills.
 There are also plenty of interesting museums to explore such as the trulli museum or the Pezze di Greco Museum which documents local history.

 The food in Alberobello is also excellent and there are many wonderful restaurants to choose from where you can sample traditional dishes from Puglia.